 - Disabled Americans can’t be a Covid-19 afterthought

-An op-ed by Dr. Richard Besser, President and CEO of the Robert Wood Johnson Foundation and Co-Chair of the Presidents’ Council on Disability Inclusion in Philanthropy and Rebecca Cokley, Director of the Disability Justice Initiative at the Center for American Progress.
+An op-ed by Dr. Richard Besser, President and CEO of the Robert Wood Johnson Foundation and Co-Chair of the Presidents’ Council on Disability Inclusion in Philanthropy and Rebecca Cokley, Disability Rights Program Officer at the Ford Foundation.

 - In Covid-19 Crisis, Philanthropy’s Attention Must Focus on People With Disabilities